What should I wear?

 Are refreshments available?

-Refreshments are available for purchase before the performance and during intermission at each concert held at the Riverview Theater.
-Please note that all food or drink must be consumed in the lobby as none is allowed inside the Theater.
+Refreshments are available for purchase before the performance and during intermission at each concert held at the First Baptist Shreveport.
+Please note that all food or drink must be consumed in the lobby as none is allowed inside the Sanctuary.